nguyenannie/marketplace-rest-api/README.md

 mysql> SET autocommit=0 ; source marketplace_db.sql ; COMMIT ;
 ```
-3. Set up the following environmental variables (or edit the env_variable.sh file and execute it `. ./env_variable.sh`):
+3. Set up the following environmental variables (or edit the env_variable.sh file and source it `. ./env_variable.sh`):
 - DATABASE_NAME: name of the database
 - DATABASE_URL: url of the database (`DATABASE_URL="jdbc:mysql://localhost/${DATABASE_NAME}?useSSL=false"`)
 - DATABASE_USERNAME: username of the database
 - DATABASE_PASSWORD: password of the database

+If app is ran from Intellij, set the environment variables in the run/edit configurations.

 ## Run
 Inside the folder of the project, execute command: